Events List Widget Settings

 As you can see, there are more configurable options when setting up the Pro widget.
 Add the widget to the sidebar the same way as described above, and now you’ll see more options.
 In addition to the same three options in the basic widget, Pro introduces these settings:

-Please note that all that settings are responsible only for properly load events from your database, they don’t add or remove any visual information in the Widget!
+Please note that all that settings are responsible only for properly loading events from your database.
+They don’t add or remove any visual information in the Widget!

 Theming the Widget

-We actually have another tutorial that provides a specific example of how to customize the Events List widget, as well as an entire Themer’s Guide on how template overrides work in The Events Calendar.
-Still, it’s helpful to know what files to look for and what they do.
+We actually have another tutorial that provides a specific example of how to customize the Events List widget, as well as a guide to the stylesheets and classes used in our widgets.

-- Make a new folder in the theme directory called tribe-events
+• Make a new folder in the theme directory called tribe

-- Drop the list-widget.php copied file in that last folder
+• Drop the widget-events-list.php copied file in that last folder

 Now that the template is in the theme, you can modify it to your liking.
 For example, you can customize the notice for when there are no upcoming events by changing this line: